OpenIPC/configurator/README-manual.md

 ## Prerequisites

 - Access to the device's file system and terminal.
-- The following files from the root of this repository:
+- The following file from the root of this repository:
   - msposd
   - font.png
   - font_hd.png
+  - vtxmenu.ini

 ## Installation Steps